idiap/bob/doc/TutorialsPerformance.rst

 --------

 An image is worth 1000 words, they say.
-You can combine the capabilities of `Matplotlib`_ with |project|'s to plot a number of curves.
-You must have that package installed though, be aware.
+You can combine the capabilities of `Matplotlib`_ with |project| to plot a number of curves.
+However, you must have that package installed though.
 In this section we describe a few recipes.

 ROC
 ===

 The Receiver Operating Characteristic (ROC) curve is one of the oldest plots in town.
-To plot a ROC curve, in possession of your **negatives** and **positives**, just do something along these lines:
+To plot an ROC curve, in possession of your **negatives** and **positives**, just do something along the lines of:

 .. doctest::